moby/buildkit/README.md

 ##### Exporting resulting image to containerd

-Containerd version of buildd needs to be used
+The containerd worker needs to be used

 ```
 buildctl build ... --exporter=image --exporter-opt name=docker.io/username/image